Six of the warmest places in the US for a winter escape

 U.S. winter getaways can be a risky business for sun-seekers, with many parts of the country prone to deep freezes and flurries of snow.

-But there's no gamble involved with one of these destinations — six of the hottest places in the states between December and February and all infused with vacation appeal, from spellbinding sights to great places to stay.
+But there's no gamble involved with one of these destinations — six of the hottest places in the states between December and February, all infused with vacation appeal, from spellbinding sights to great places to stay.

 Standby for wanderlust inspiration.
 There’s the Pacific Ocean island with iconic strips of sand, perfect waves for surfing and a dramatic volcanic-cone backdrop.
 A Californian city buzzing with boardwalk energy and hotels steeped in old Hollywood glamor.
 And making the cut is an oasis at the tip of Florida with tropical heat, classical Caribbean homes and links to a literary legend.

-Note: This piece was first published in December 2025 and has been revised and updated